vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_switchtraffic.md

       --enable-reverse-replication             Setup replication going back to the original source keyspace to support rolling back the traffic cutover. (default true)
       --force                                  Force the traffic switch even if some potentially non-critical actions cannot be performed; for example the tablet refresh fails on some tablets in the keyspace.
 WARNING: this should be used with extreme caution and only in emergency situations!
   -h, --help                                   help for switchtraffic
       --initialize-target-sequences            When moving tables from an unsharded keyspace to a sharded keyspace, initialize any sequences that are being used on the target when switching writes.
+If the sequence table is not found, and the sequence table reference was fully qualified OR a value was specified for --global-keyspace, then we will attempt to create the sequence table in that keyspace.
       --max-replication-lag-allowed duration   Allow traffic to be switched only if VReplication lag is below this. (default 30s)
       --shards strings                         (Optional) Specifies a comma-separated list of shards to operate on.
       --tablet-types strings                   Tablet types to switch traffic for.